grantmacken/openresty-existdb/README.md

 ### Make Targets

+`make orDev`
+ - the develpment  nginx.conf is generated
+   this will add the directive ' lua_code_cache off;' with this off any changes to lua scripts will not require a nginx reload.
+   - the conf is tested and reloaded
+ - src files and folders are symlinked to '/usr/local/openresty'  using `stow`

 `make ngDH`
  - creates the 1024 bit Diffie-Hellman Parameter

-`make ngCnf`
- - the main nginx.conf is generated
- - src files and folders are symlinked to '/usr/local/openresty'  using `stow`

 ## src dirs/files in this repo